jmerle/glo-web-clipper/README.md

 - Add the clipped content to an existing card as a comment.

 ## Running locally
-The following commands can be used to start working on Competitive Companion locally.
+The following commands can be used to start working on Glo Web Clipper locally.
 Additionally, make sure you got [Node.js](https://nodejs.org/en/) and [Yarn](https://yarnpkg.com/en/) installed.

 ```bash
 # Clone the repository